ldsouza/ldsouza.github.io/_posts/2018-02-14-powerbi-add-a-date-table.md

 ![Image]({{ site.url }}/images/blog/powerbi-add-a-date-table/0.JPG)

-For every dataset you import into Power BI, you generally have a date timestamp like a transaction date or order date.
-The benefit of using Power BI is that it helps take disparate sources and helps you visualize them on a single dashboard or report.
-Instead of having multiple filters and/or slicers pulling these different date columns, a better approach is to use a date table or a date dimension from a warehouse instead.
+For every dataset you import into Power BI, you generally have a date timestamp like a transaction date or an order date.
+The benefit of using a tool like Power BI, is that it helps us take disparate data sources and allows us to visualize them on a single dashboard or report.
+Instead of having multiple filters and/or slicers using these different date columns, a better approach instead is to use a date table or a date dimension from a warehouse.
 If you do not have an existing date table in a database or a warehouse, you can add one in Power BI itself.

 Here is a step-by-step guide: